william6542/william6542.github.io/_posts/2022-11-17-First-Film-Roll.markdown

 ---
 layout: post
-title:  "First Film Roll - WORK IN PROGRESS"
+title:  "Origin Film Roll: #0"
 date:   2022-11-17 1:58:58 -0700
 categories:
 ---
-WORK IN PROGRESS

 On 2022 October 11, I stopped by at Blue Moon Camera to get a film camera.
 I had planned to get something like a 200$ cannon, and a 100$ lens, maybe 35mm.
 Unfortunatley they only had 50mm and 28mm, so I went with 28mm because my primary idea was to take outdoor photographs while backpacking.
 The entire setup, with lens glass cover and cap, along with sling, with tax, cost: $360.
 Certainly this was a bit more expensive than the usual running price, but not by much.
 Furthermore, I realized that the main cost would be the film, and especially the developing.
 This is further incentive to keep photo spamming to a minimum, and save this camera and its rolls for real adventures.